Kyrgyz som: Third series (1997–2005)

 Starting in 1997, a new series of banknotes was introduced with similar themes, but enhanced design, compared to the previous series.

 In January 2008 coins of 1 and 5 som and in December 2009 coins of 10 som were introduced.
 As a result, production of banknotes of these values ceased.
 The banknotes were however not removed from circulation, but are instead being phased out.
 In January 2008 the Kyrgyz National Bank estimated that within 2 years the 1 and 5 som banknotes would have almost completely disappeared from circulation.

 Fourth series (2009–2016)

 In 2009 the National Bank of the Kyrgyz Republic issued a 5,000 som note.
 Later new editions for 20, 50, and 100 som denominations followed.
 Among other things, these notes have enhanced security features compared to the previous series.

+Fifth series (2023)

 Commemorative banknotes

 In October 2014 banknotes commemorating the 150th birthdate of Toktogul Satylganov and the 100th birthdate of Alykul Osmonov were issued for sale to collectors.
 Only 3,000 of each were printed.

 A commemorative 2,000 som banknote in honor of the 25th anniversary of independence and the introduction of the som was issued in November 2017.